Previous Winners

 • January 15: Kits go on sale from the Club Supplies Sales Department at International Headquarters.

-• October 1: Deadline to purchase kits from the Clubs Supplies.
+• October 1: Deadline to purchase kits from the Lions Shop.

 • Mid-October :Club to send one winning poster and /or essay to District Chairperson.